Zerwas/TheSmallestHardTreesPython/README.md

 Installation
 -----------------
-This code is compatible with Rust 2021.
+The Rust code is compatible with Rust 2021.
+The Python code is compatible with Python 3.7.

 ```
 git clone https://gitlab.com/WhatDothLife/tripolys.git